Connecticut Energy Education

 Technical Details/Ease of Use

-- A lot of time needs to be dedicated to this learning activity as presented and thus might not be practical to do in a science class with a rigid curriculum.
+- A lot of time needs to be dedicated to this learning activity as presented and thus might not be practical to do in a class with a rigid curriculum.

 Next Generation Science Standards See how this Activity supports: